-We want to be sure you understand the purpose of grants and how we at The Write Source can help your organization achieve its goals.
+We want to be sure your nonprofit organization understands the purpose of grants and how we at The Write Source can help it achieve its goals.

 While grants should be part of your fundraising plan, they are not a panacea for replacing funds for general operating support or those your organization is unable to raise from other sources, namely private donors.
 We work with nonprofit organizations that have a track record in securing annual fundraising derived from a mix of different sources.